Equity Monday: Vaccine news scrambles the stock market, shakes up startups – TechCrunch

 Anyway, here’s what’s on today’s show:

-- Joe Biden was elected President and the stock market is not mad about divided government.
+- Joe Biden was elected president and the stock market is not mad about divided government.

 - Positive vaccine news sent many stocks sharply higher this morning, but not all.
 Some pandemic-favored tech companies instantly dropped double-digit percentage points of value.

-- Esign raised $151 million, showing strength in the Chinese startup market, and the esignature space.
+- Esign raised $151 million, showing strength in the Chinese startup market, and the e-signature space.

 - And this neat Series B for Cellwize caught our attention this morning.

 - Finally, a warning.
 The stuff that is changing lately may begin to change a bit less.
 We’ve lived in the pandemic economy long enough now that it’s hard to recall what life was like before.
-But, we’d best start remembering as there’s a lot that is going to change in the next few quarters.
+But, we’d best start remembering, as there’s a lot that is going to change in the next few quarters.

 I suppose a vaccine was always going to eventually make it to this step, but, that said, the United States is seeing record COVID-19 cases today.
 So mask up and let’s get as many of us across the line as we can.